Little Dragon

 Drinks-led diners should treat it as dinner first

-Because no specific bar format, cocktail list, wine focus, or drinks signature is verified here, Little Dragon should be booked as a restaurant decision rather than a bar-program decision.
+If your night depends on a specific bar format, cocktail list, wine focus, or drinks signature, check directly before booking.
+Little Dragon should be approached as a restaurant decision rather than a bar-program decision.
 That does not make it a weak choice; it just changes the use case.
 For a date where conversation and a direct restaurant plan are the priorities, it may work.
 For a night built around cocktails, start with the Madrid bars guide instead.

 Visitors comparing broader city plans can keep this in the restaurant lane and use the rest of the Madrid coverage for the surrounding itinerary: Madrid restaurants, Madrid hotels, Madrid wineries, Madrid experiences.
 That matters because this booking makes the most sense when it supports the evening rather than defines the entire trip.